 In 2017, the Borough entered into an agreement to lease space in the old firehouse to a local creamery.
 The Borough redeveloped this property in 2018 using state grant funds.
 The lease term began in January 2019.
 Additionally, the Borough agreed to the lessee's request for rent abatements for the months of January through March for the six year lease term.
-Rent of \$2,200 is due monthly beginning in April 2019.
+Rental payments of \$19,800 were received during the year ended December 31, 2020.